lindenb/xml-patch-make/README.md

 	$(description $@,just print hello)echo "Hello"
 ```

-it is used to fill the attribute @description in the XML.
+The new function is used to fill the attribute @description in the XML.
 It should be ignored by the original Make.

 ## Contribute